nf-core/mag/docs/output.md

 **Output files:**

-* `GenomeBinning/bin_summary.tsv`: Summary of BUSCO, QUAST and GTDB-Tk results, if at least two of those were generated.
+* `GenomeBinning/bin_summary.tsv`: Summary of bin sequencing depths together with BUSCO, QUAST and GTDB-Tk results, if at least one of the later was generated.

 ## MultiQC